oauth-wg/oauth-first-party-apps/draft-parecki-oauth-first-party-apps.md

 "client_id":
-: REQUIRED if the client is not authenticating with the authorization server and if no `device_session` is included.
+: REQUIRED if the client is not authenticating with the authorization server and if no `auth_session` is included.

 "scope":
 : OPTIONAL.
 The OAuth scope defined in {{RFC6749}}.